• Skip to main content

 Kevin Taylor, a civil engineering technician with the U.S. Army Engineer Research and Development Center (ERDC)’s Geotechnical and Structures Laboratory, shows the sand boil filter kit designed and developed at ERDC.

-This new lightweight filter kit simplifies this cumbersome and dangerous process.
+This new lightweight filter kit simplifies this cumbersome and dangerous process by allowing field personnel to quickly establish and adjust the hydraulic head within a sand boil to relieve pressure and halt erosion.
 The filter is inserted into a sand boil to provide pressure relief similarly to the sandbags.
-It increases the water level at the insertion point (the exit location) and decreases the pressure gradient across the levee system.
-This reduces or stops the removal and movement of sand grains from the foundation layer to stabilize the system.
+It increases the water level at the insertion point (the exit location) and decreases the pressure gradient across the levee system, stabilizing the foundation material.

 ERDC’s sand boil filter combines a conical filter with a PVC pipe through its center.
 The filter cone is placed within the sand boil, creating a seal, and forcing water upward through the center pipe.
-This setup allows the user to control the exit height of the water, the majority of which goes up through the PVC tube and exits at this designated height in the same way a sandbag dike works.
+This setup allows the user to control the exit height of the water—and therefore the hydraulic head—by adjusting the height of the pipe openings.
 The pressure is reduced, which stops the erosion at the pipe tip under the structure.

 These filters prevent sand boils from growing, while relieving the underground hydrostatic pressure that created the sand boil and inhibiting subterranean erosion that can cause failure of a nearby levee.